wordofwarning/wordofwarning.org/current/2021-springsummer/camara/index.md

 #### About
 A semi-autobiographical solo about being a successfully educated black woman within western society. *Oreo Prelude* goes back to the beginning of the story, taking the words of British MP <a href="http://en.wikipedia.org/wiki/Diane_Abbott" target="_blank">Diane Abbott</a> to interrogate systemic racism and its effect on mental health within private and public personas.

-ADD IBT CREDITS + BOOKINGS DISCLAIMER
+ADD IBT COLLABORATION PARA

 #### Artist
 A Manchester-based solo performance artist, Tania Camara works across devised theatre, dance, site-specific, live art, installation, video + photography.
 A graduate of the University of Amsterdam with an MA, she uses her cultural heritage, past experiences, research, and the interdisciplinary structure of Batuku (including singing, dancing, drums + spoken word).

 Tania's current practice focuses on personal accounts of memory, collective and ancestral, to uncover her racial and cultural identity; the concept of self and other; belonging and the black performing body.

-Tania is a member of IBT's CREATIVE EXCHANGE LAB? and <a href="http://thelowry.com/about-us/artist-development/class-of-programme" target="_blank">The Lowry's Class of 2020</a>.
+Tania is a member of <a href="http://thelowry.com/about-us/artist-development/class-of-programme" target="_blank">In Between Time's Creative Exchange Lab</a> and <a href="http://thelowry.com/about-us/artist-development/class-of-programme" target="_blank">The Lowry's Class of 2020</a>.

 #### Reviews
 >★★★★ *A tour de force of a performance …utterly compelling.*<br>&nbsp;— <a href="http://www.thegrouchycritic.com/oreo-review" target="_blank">The Grouchy Critic on *Oreo* at HOME</a><br>*Captivating and thought provoking.
 Food for thought.*<br>&nbsp;— <a href="http://number9reviews.blogspot.com/2020/01/theatre-review-oreo-home-manchester.html" target="_blank">Number 9 Reviews on *Oreo* at HOME</a><br>*Brave thoughtful piece… Gutsy, moving… Unsettling and joyful.*<br>&nbsp;— [Audience Response to *Oreo Variations*](/archive/2020-spring/camara)